-Golden barrel is an iconic cactus of the desert southwest.
-It adds color and texture to any desert garden.
+Golden barrel is an iconic cactus that adds color and texture to any desert garden.
 Here’s everything you need to know about planting and caring for this popular landscape plant.

 When plants reach maturity (around 20 years old), a ring of pale yellow flowers grows around the crown, followed by yellow fruit.